isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: Can the same COVID-19 Test Result Notice be used to attend more than one wedding reception a day?
     content: |
-      Yes, as long as the events are within the period of validity of the test result.
-However, we strongly advise against going to multiple receptions in a day.
+      Yes, as long as you do not exceed the maximum recommended limit for social gatherings in a day, and the events are within the period of validity of the test result.
+However, we strongly advise against going to more than one reception in a day.
 While PET and safe management measures serve to reduce the risk of transmissions, it is not risk-free.
 Attending multiple large-scale events could put you at higher risk of being infected or being a vector for infection.

   - title: Do vendors (e.g. hotel staff, caterers, photographers) or Solemnizers need to undergo PET?
     content: |